odoo/documentation/accounting/overview/process_overview/customer_invoice.rst

 Payment Followup
 ================

-There's a growing trend of customers paying bills later and later.
+There's a growing trend of customers paying invoices later and later.
 Therefore, collectors must make every effort to collect money and collect it faster.